emard/ulx3s-misc/examples/collatz/proj/README.md

     3*N+1 = (2*N+1)+N

+If we explore numbers in incremental order, it is sufficient to stop when N becomes less than staring value N, because values less than N have already been explored before.

 HEX display (LCD/OLED and DVI) shows currently tested number.

     DIP SW2 = OFF and BTN1 to single-step.